VadimZubchenko/PC-Store/README.md

 Final ISSUE: After creating all needed tables there still was an error message "Schema-validation: missing table [hibernate_sequence]”

 1. add to all tables anotation: @GeneratedValue(strategy=GenerationType.IDENTITY)
-2. after that You could see in log message, which table misses column or has an error in their name.
+2. after that you will see a log message, which table or column are missed or has an error in their name.
         -  my fault was in the name ”Henkilisto” but in code anotation is ”Henkilosto” in ”TILAUS” table
         - ”Hyllynumro” in the code anatation of ”OSA” table but in table itself it was as a ”Hyllynnumero”